YODA-Lab/TRACE-CS/README.md

 # TRACE-CS
-Trustworthy Reasoning for Contrastive Explanations in Course Scheduling Problems (Demo)
+Trustworthy Reasoning for Contrastive Explanations in Course Scheduling Problems

 Code repository for the demonstration application on Explainable Course Scheduling